 As Treasurer, Mr. Dillon managed 1,450 employees, was responsible for collecting more than $50 billion in annual revenues, tax administration, collections, bond finance, school loan programs, local government oversight and served as the sole fiduciary of $60 billion in pension, 401K, state trust and cash assets.

 Prior to his role as Treasurer, Mr. Dillon served the state of Michigan as a State Representative for the 17th District from 2004 to 2010, acting as Speaker of the House from 2007 through 2010.
-While in office, Mr. Dillon worked with the Governor and the Senate Majority Leader to navigate two budget deficits in excess of $1 billion versus a $9 billion general fund budget, lead a bi-partisan coalition to restructure the State’s pension and OPEB obligations for its K-12 system, and assembled a team of automotive experts to craft a strategy for the U.S. Treasury to support automotive suppliers, during the automotive industry crisis.
+While in office, Mr. Dillon worked with the Governor and the Senate Majority Leader to navigate two multi-billion dollar budget deficits, led a bi-partisan coalition to restructure the State’s pension and OPEB obligations for its K-12 system and assembled a team of automotive experts to craft a strategy for the U.S. Treasury to support automotive suppliers, during the automotive industry crisis.
 Mr. Dillon also had roles serving on the Banking, Commerce, and Energy and Technology committees.

 Mr. Dillon’s private sector experience includes serving as Managing Director at Wynnchurch Capital Partners (a middle market private equity fund), President of DSC Ltd. (a steel processor), Vice President at GE Capital Commercial Finance and a practicing attorney.

-He is a member of the Turnaround Management Association and a board member of the National Institute of Public Finance, Detroit Police & Fire VEBA and the University of Chicago Harris School of Public Policy Municipal Finance Advisory Board.
+He is a member of the Turnaround Management Association and a board member of the Detroit Police & Fire VEBA and the University of Chicago Harris School of Public Policy Municipal Finance Advisory Board.
 Additionally, he is an Advisor to Aquasight LLC, an IOT/AI digital technology SAS platform bringing efficiencies to the water, oil and gas and manufacturing sectors.